Dominik-Willaford/SqlShield/README.md

 }
 ```
 ### 3. Register Services in Program.cs
-In your application's Program.cs file, call the AddBusinessLogicServices extension method to register all of the library's services with the dependency injection container.
+In your application's Program.cs file, call the AddDatabaseServices extension method to register all of the library's services with the dependency injection container.

 ```
 using SqlShield; // Your library's namespace